Sign up FAQs

 You’ll connect with an amazing community: during your adventure week you will get to visit the projects which you have fundraised for.
 You will witness, first-hand, the positive impact and sustainable change that your donations are facilitating.
 Just imagine how you will feel when visiting the projects and connecting with the people whose lives you’re changing!

-You’ll inject thousands of £££s into the local economy: we’re currently working on our economic impact report, but it looks like you will add up to £5,800 worth of value to the local economy just by participating!
+You’ll inject thousands of £££s into the local economy: our economic impact report found that every participant adds about £8,000 worth of value to the local economy, just by taking part!
 Now that’s an adventure you can really write home about!

 You can stay in our beautiful Athletes’ Village, created by us especially for you.
-You’ll be surrounded by like-minded people, enjoy entertainment & campfires every evening, and feast on sensational views over luscious, rural Uganda.
+You’ll be surrounded by like-minded people, enjoy entertainment & campfires every evening, and feast on sensational views of Uganda.
 What could be better?!

 What's included in the price?